 Atualizado: 24 de Jul de 2019

-Note: This is part three of a 4 part series on the building blocks of high-performance team DNA: work-ethic, heart, optimism, and maturity
+Note: This is part two of a 4 part series on the building blocks of high-performance team DNA: work-ethic, heart, optimism, and maturity

-What should you be listening for as a candidate details their approach and attitude toward problem solving?
-In my opinion, optimism is a combination of capacity (someone's ability to take on a lot without burning out), positivity (someone's ability to manage their attitude despite what's happening around them), and continuous improvement mindset (someone who uses failure to advance further).
+What should you be listening for as a candidate details their unique motivators, values, and goals?
+In my opinion, heart is a combination of an internal compass (why someone prefers certain environments and what they aim to accomplish), curiosity (someone's constant willingness to learn and explore the world around them), and grit (why someone persists to achievement despite the obstacles in their way).
 So therefore I have designed a questionnaire that specifically allows me to investigate these attributes.
 I ask each candidate four specific questions related to work-ethic and score each answer from 1-5.
 I'm looking for a total score of 15 or above in this category as an indicator of above-average work-ethic.

-Here are some of my favorite optimism questions (for the rest you can download the template in my new book Leader Board: The DNA of High Performance Teams):
+Here are some of my favorite heart questions (for the rest you can download the template in my new book Leader Board: The DNA of High Performance Teams):

-Solution-oriented people always keep their eyes on the goal and don't allow the process to get there to deter them.
-Believe me when I say you can't have enough of these people on your team!
-How would you rate the importance of sourcing for optimism attributes in your new hires?
+Enfusing your team with passionate people will significantly enhance team engagement toward the mission at hand.
+When times get tough as they inevitably will, high heart teams are enoculated against the deadly disease of give-up-itis!
+How would you rate the importance of sourcing for heart attributes in your new hires?
 Let us know in the comments below.
 If you enjoyed this article please like and share with your networks.

-Stay tuned for part IV of this series: Maturity is the Insulatator of High-Performance Team DNA.
+Stay tuned for part III of this series: Optimism is the Engine of High-Performance Team DNA.